 Valero Energy Corporation — litigating cases in the DC Circuit Court of Appeals and in the Northern District of Texas challenging US Environmental Protection Agency’s (EPA) rules implementing the Renewable Fuels Standard (RFS)

-Southern Cooper Corporation — defending client and certain members of its board of directors in shareholder derivative class action complaint asserting alleged breach of contract and alleged breach of fiduciary duties
+Southern Copper Corporation — defending client and certain members of its board of directors in shareholder derivative class action complaint asserting alleged breach of contract and alleged breach of fiduciary duties

 NBH Bank — Representing lender in connection with the default of a $49 million loan for the development of more than 1,700 acres of raw land in Georgetown, Texas into a high-end, master-planned residential community.
 After two years of litigation in the bankruptcy court, NBH Bank prevailed and foreclosed on the property.
 NBH Bank is currently pursuing claims against more than 20 guarantors in Dallas state court for the multi-million deficiency.
 In addition, significant disputes between the bank, as the new property owner, and the other developers in the area have arisen relating to the parties’ entitlement to millions of dollars in Municipal Utility District reimbursements.